e9ctrl/vd/README.md

   res = "OK"
 ```

-Here's a breakdown of the configuration:
+Here's a breakdown of the stream-based configuration:

 * `name`: Parameter's name, not used in client communication but utilized in the HTTP API.
 * `typ`:  Parameter type (available values - `int`, `float`, `string`, `bool`).